Preparing digital images for printmaking

 When I've finished, what course can I do next?

-We offer a range of printmaking workshops and courses at City lit as well as some new online printmaking workshops.
-For full details of all our courses available, please visit www.citylit.ac.uk.
+When you have learned to prepare images for printmaking then the next step is to join one of our range of printmaking workshops and courses at City lit or one of our new online printmaking workshops.
+For full details of all our courses available, please visit www.citylit.ac.uk plus your tutor will be able to advise.

 Claire Hynds is an artist specialising in printmaking, her work combines drawing and photography with traditional and digital print techniques to create hand printed, limited edition prints and books.
 Claire studied Fine Art at the University of Wales and was awarded an AHRB to study MA Multidisciplinary Printmaking at the University of the West of England.
 She has been teaching printmaking and drawing since 2002 and specialises in traditional etching, photomechanical intaglio processes (photoetching and polymer), screenprinting, bookmaking and artist books.
 She is a member of East London Printmakers and the Printmakers Council, dividing her time between teaching and her studio practice.
 Claire has exhibited throughout the UK and internationally and has work in permanent collections at the V&A, the Printmakers Council Archive and the National Museum and Gallery of Wales.
 Claire’s research investigates the urban environment.
 Visiting examples of modern architecture and new towns she examines what remains of the utopian vision of post war Britain, developing work through drawing, photography and print that explores how these spaces are experienced today.